cwshugg/dimrod/docs/services/telegram.md

 Each whitelisted chat maintains its own conversation with DImROD via the Speaker service.
 When a user sends a message that isn't a command, it's forwarded to Speaker's `/talk` endpoint and the response is sent back to the chat.

+### Forum Topics

+Telegram supergroups can enable **forum topics** (threads).
+When a message arrives from a topic, the bot captures its `message_thread_id` and replies into that **same topic** — so a conversation started in a given topic stays there.
+The **General** topic, non-forum groups, and private chats carry no thread id;
+the bot replies with no topic (its historical behavior).
+A thread id is only attached to *new* messages the bot sends (`send_message`, `send_question`, `send_menu`); edits, deletions, and reactions target an existing message id and are unaffected.

+Routing details:

+* The originating topic is tracked per-update on the bot's worker thread, so concurrent messages in different topics never cross-talk.
+Callers may still pass an explicit `message_thread_id=` to force a specific topic (this overrides the captured value); proactive Oracle sends have no ambient topic and therefore go to General.
+* If a topic has been **closed or deleted**, a send to it fails with a `400` error; the bot then retries the message **once** in General so the reply is still delivered, rather than looping/retrying against the dead topic.

+> **Privacy mode.** Forum topics do not change Telegram's privacy-mode rules.
+> In a group (topic or not), a bot with privacy mode enabled only receives plain
+> text that is addressed to it (`/cmd@bot`), a reply to one of its messages, or
+> any message if privacy mode is disabled or the bot is a group admin.
+Enable
+> the appropriate mode via BotFather if the bot should see all topic messages.

 ### Menu System

 Telegram supports interactive button menus backed by a SQLite database.
 Menus can be sent to users with callback buttons.
 The menu behavior is controlled by the `MenuBehaviorType` enum: